Vlado Šegrt: Early life and education

-Šegrt was born in a Serbian family on 18 December 1907, in the village of Aranđelovo, near Trebinje.
-After finishing primary school in the village of Lastva, he worked as a framer.
+Šegrt was born into a Serb family on 18 December 1907, in the village of Aranđelovo, near Trebinje.
+After finishing primary school in the village of Lastva, he worked as a farmer.
 As a seasonal worker, his interactions brought him into contact with the labor movement.

 Political activism

 Šegrt became a member of the Union of Communist Youth of Yugoslavia (Communist Youth) in 1928, and the Communist Party of Yugoslavia (CPY) in 1931.
 The Party included Sava Kovačević, who had a great impact on it.
 Vlado (Vladimir) was a member of party leadership in Grahovo near Niksic until the formation of the party cell in Lastva.
 In 1936, Vlado became a member of the Local Committee, and in 1939 the District Committee of the Communist Party of Yugoslavia in Trebinje.

-In the April war, Šegrt served in positions in the Bay of Kotor, escaped capture and armed came home.
+In the April war, Šegrt served in positions in the Bay of Kotor, escaped capture and came home armed.
 Immediately upon his return, he came into contact with Sava Kovačević and other communists in the Trebinje district.
-He worked on the organization of the armed struggle and giving resistance to the Ustasha.
+He worked on the organization of the armed struggle and giving resistance to the Ustaše.
 In his village he formed a partisan company, and was its political commissar.
-From September 1941, the company won several important victories over the Italians and the Ustashe, which resulted in a population that was massively in favor of the National Liberation Movement (NOB).
-On 6 January 1942, Šegrt and his company captured an Italian convoy near the village of Klenk.
+From September 1941, the company won several important victories over the Italians and the Ustaše, which resulted in winning massive public support for the National Liberation Movement (NOB).
+On 6 January 1942, Šegrt and his company captured an Italian convoy near the village of Klek.
 They seized a large amount of weapons and ammunition.

-During the Liberation War, Šegrt served as political commissar of the partisan troops, the battalion commander "Luka Vukalović", Commander of the First Herzegovina-Montenegro shock partisan battalion, from 28 January 1942; Commander of the North-Herzegovina Partisan Unit from April 1942; Commander of the Herzegovina Partisan Unit, from mid-June 1942; Commander of the Tenth Herzegovina shock brigades, from 10 August 1942; Deputy Commander of the Third Shock Division and commander of the 29th Herzegovina Partisan division, from mid-November 1943 to the end of the war.
-The fighting in the western and central Bosnia, Kupres, around Imotski and Posusje, around Mrkonjić Grada, Glamoča, Jajca, Busovače, Turbeta, Žepča, Prozora and Rame, fighters of the Tenth Herzegovina shock brigade won a string of victories.
+Šegrt served as political commissar of the partisan troops, the battalion commander "Luka Vukalović", Commander of the First Herzegovina-Montenegro shock partisan battalion, from 28 January 1942; Commander of the North-Herzegovina Partisan Unit from April 1942; Commander of the Herzegovina Partisan Unit, from mid-June 1942; Commander of the Tenth Herzegovina shock brigades, from 10 August 1942; Deputy Commander of the Third Shock Division and commander of the 29th Herzegovina Partisan division, from mid-November 1943 to the end of the war.
+The fighting in the western and central Bosnia, Kupres, around Imotski and Posusje, around Mrkonjić Grada, Glamoča, Jajce, Busovače, Turbeta, Žepče, Prozora and Rame, fighters of the Tenth Herzegovina shock brigade won a string of victories.
 In fighting for Jajce, Rama and the Neretva River, in battles for the liberation of Nevesinje and Gačak, in March–April 1943, soldiers of his brigade destroyed many Italian, Chetnik and Home Guard-Ustasha forces.